Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Simulating the NDAE Discrete-time Power System

-then for each iteration $(i)$ the NR method increment is computed using equation~\eqref{eq:newton_raph}, which is then used to update $\m x^{(i+1)}$ in equation \eqref{eq:new_newton_raph} until convergence is satisfied.
+then for each iteration $i$ the NR increment is computed from~\eqref{eq:newton_raph}.
+This increment is then used to update $\m x^{(i+1)}$ in~\eqref{eq:new_newton_raph} until convergence is satisfied.
 Convergence is calculated using the $\mathcal{L}$-$2$--norm on the increment.

-For brevity we only present the formulation under BDF discretization, we leave it for interested readers to infer the formulations for BE and TI methods from the presented work.
+For brevity, we only present the NR method for BDF discretization.